Supports of simple modules in cyclotomic Cherednik categories O: Cherednik algebras and their categories

+\begin{defi} Let $X$ be an irreducible algebraic variety over $\C$.
+By a {\it Weil generic} point of $X$ we mean a point lying outside a countable union of proper closed subvarieties. \end{defi}

-We are mostly interested in the open cones.
-In what follows, the open cones in this stratification will be called {\it open chambers}.
-For each open chamber we have its opposite chamber, where the order is opposite.
-Note that if $c$ is Weil generic in $\param$ (where, recall, Weil generic means ``outside of countable many algebraic subvarieties''), we have just one open chamber, while for a Weil generic $c$ on a rational hyperplane parallel to $\Pi_{\tau,\xi}$ we have exactly two open cones that are opposite to each other.
+Note that if $c$ is Weil generic in $\param$, we have just one open chamber, while for a Weil generic $c$ on a rational hyperplane parallel to $\Pi_{\tau,\xi}$ we have exactly two open cones that are opposite to each other.

 Here is an important result, \cite[Proposition 4.2]{rouq_der}, on a category equivalence.

 \begin{Prop} Let $c,c'$ be such that $c'-c\in \underline{\param}_{\Z}$.
 Suppose $c\prec c'$.
 Then there is a category equivalence $\OCat_c\xrightarrow{\sim}\OCat_{c'}$ mapping $\Delta_c(\tau)$ to $\Delta_{c'}(\tau)$ and preserving the supports of the simple modules. \end{Prop}